 Woolloomooloo, Harry’s and Garden Island

-Further on, Woolloomooloo is known for Finger Wharf, an old cargo dock that attracts a trendy clientele with fine dining, hip bars and water views on all sides.
-It also has the famous Harry Cafe De Wheels which has been serving customers for over 80 years.
+Then, they rode into the inner eastern suburb of Woolloomoolloo.
+It has the famous Harry Cafe De Wheels.
+Harry’s Café de Wheels has been serving customers for over 80 years.
 They make delicious pies, hotdogs and more.
 Lots of interesting photos are on the walls, mostly of famous celebrities who have visited over the years.
-They rode past Garden Island which is the location of a major Royal Australian Navy base.

-Our trike rider picked them up from their hotel in the Sydney CBD.
+Our 2 Harley riders picked them up from their hotel in Darling Harbour.

 Sydney Harbour Bridge

-First on the passengers list of icons to do, was to ride over the Sydney Harbour Bridge.
-So that’s what we did.
-We always tell our passengers to look up and enjoy the unique view. he more than 6,000,000 rivets are so interesting and the arch is so iconic.
+Firstly, they rode over the Sydney Harbour Bridge.
+We always tell our passengers to look up and enjoy the unique view.
+The more than 6,000,000 rivets are so interesting and the arch is so iconic.
 It’s nicknamed ‘The Coathanger’ because of its arch-based design.
 It is the largest steel arch bridge in the world.
 This bridge is the eighth longest spanning-arch bridge in the world and the tallest steel arch bridge, measuring 134 m (440 ft) from top to water level.
 It was also the world’s widest long-span bridge, at 48.8 m (160 ft) wide, until a bridge in Canada was completed in 2012.

 Kirribilli

-Then, they rode off the north end of the SHB and past Kirribilli House.
-Kirribilli House is the secondary official residence of the Prime Minister of Australia.
-Further on is Admiralty House.
+Next door is Admiralty House.
 It is the Sydney residence of the Governor-General and one of the most historic and important residences on Sydney Harbour.
 The house – originally called ‘Wotonga’ – was built in the mid 1800’s.

 After that, they rode around the corner to Jeffrey Street Wharf.
 From here, the views across Sydney Harbour towards the Sydney Opera House and the CBD are magnificent.
 In addition, it also has an up-close view of the side and underneath of the bridge.
-A perfect place to stop for photos with a great view of the Sydney Opera House!
+What a great view of the Sydney Opera House and Harbour Bridge!
+It’s where this photo was taken.

 Macquarie Lightstation